CMSgov/ab2d-website/src/_pages/troubleshooting-guide.md

   <dt class="font-sans-md text-bold">403 HTTP response: forbidden</dt>
   <dd class="margin-left-0 margin-bottom-4">
-    <p>Authentication succeeded, but you don’t have permission to access the requested data.
+    <p class="margin-top-105">Authentication succeeded, but you don’t have permission to access the requested data.
 This can happen due to a variety of reasons:</p>
     <ul>
       <li>The credentials provided may have a typo or syntax error (e.g., spaces, hidden characters).</li>
       <li>The credentials provided may have been encoded to Base64 incorrectly.</li>